Grab some common household products to get your toilet bowl clean and fresh, no matter how badly it’s stained.

 Below are some frequently asked questions about cleaning dirty toilets and their answers.
 Remember, when it comes to cleaning your home, just because something can work doesn’t mean it’s a good idea.
 Hopefully, these FAQs will spare you a costly mistake.

 Why does the toilet smell like “boy pee”?

 If you have boys, you know they’re a lot messier in the bathroom.
 If the odor lingers after you’ve cleaned your toilet thoroughly, it’s probably coming from the surrounding wall, baseboards, or floors.
 Get these areas damp with water and lightly sprinkle them with baking soda.
 Wait a few minutes for it to deodorize, then wipe with plain water.
 Follow with this homemade floor cleaner to knock out germs and odors.
 You might even want to replace your toilet seat every 6 months while they’re young.

 Why are there different colored stains in my toilet?

 Orange stains at your toilet’s waterline occur due to mildew.
-Gray, black, or green stains at the waterline are due to hard water buildup.
+Gray, black, or green stains at the waterline are due to hard water buildup and mineral deposits.
 Rusty grime below the waterline is bacteria clinging to mineral buildup.
 So are those orange streaks running from the rim to the water.
 The steps above, including the homemade toilet stain remover, will tackle all of these.

 Why does my toilet bowl fill slowly?